nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:** 25% -  Can clash with Chariklo's  need for harmony and balance, leading to a tendency to disrupt existing relationships or create unnecessary drama.
 * **Tilt:** 50% Harmony Tilt

-**Chariklo/Uranus (Yin Chariklo, Following Uranus):  The  Unconventional Healer,  Embracing the Unique**
+**Chariklo/Uranus (Yin Chariklo, Uranus Following):  The  Unconventional Healer,  Embracing the Unique**
 * **Principle:**  This archetype embodies a unique blend of intuitive healing and rebellious spirit, seeking to break free from traditional approaches to wellness and embrace unconventional methods.
 They follow Uranus's lead, allowing their intuition and empathy to guide their healing journey, often discovering new and innovative ways to restore balance and wholeness.
 * **Examples:** Alternative healers who practice energy work or herbal medicine, therapists who use unconventional modalities, individuals who heal themselves and others through creative expression.
 * **Core Dissonance:**  The potential for impracticality and a disconnect from established systems of knowledge can arise.
 Their reliance on intuition might lead to embracing methods that lack empirical support or rejecting valuable traditional practices.